How to appeal against a Universal Credit decision

 Attending your Universal Credit appeal hearing

-You can get help with your Universal Credit appeal from a specialist welfare rights adviser at your local Law Centre, Citizens Advice Bureau, an independent advice agency or your local authority's welfare rights service.
+You can get help with your Universal Credit appeal from a specialist welfare rights advisor at your local Law Centre, Citizens Advice Bureau, an independent advice agency or your local authority's welfare rights service.

 A representative can help you with the appeal paperwork and might attend the tribunal with you.
 You can usually find details of local services in the telephone book, Yellow Pages or on the Internet.